jharriga/FIOverify/README.md

 # FIOverify
-runs FIO using the verification option
+Runs FIO using the verification option.
-Based on githib "hdd_nvme_dmcache" repo
+(based on githib "hdd_nvme_dmcache" repo)

 Creates twenty local XFS filesystems on dm-cache LVMs and uses FIO to verify write operations on each of them.